EkremN/introduction-to-business/README.md

 # Welcome

-Welcome to the code behind Introduction to Web Development v2.
-The course can be found [here][course].
-It best explains itself so read about it there.
+Welcome to the code behind Introduction to business.

 ## Devlopment